 Every employee and student has the right to expect professional conduct from others and are also responsible themselves for their conduct towards others.
 Thus, everyone has personal responsibility for upholding the following principles and guidelines:

-To treat others with dignity and respect,
+To treat others with respect,

 To not tolerate any form of harassment, and if witness to this, to express that the unacceptable behaviour will not be tolerated,